Meet GCP

 Kirsiah Depp

 I’ve been with Grand Central Publishing since 2017, but my love of books goes all the way back to first grade when I used to sneak Harry Potter books into my room to keep reading them because my mom just couldn’t keep reading out loud anymore.
-And since then, I’ve cultivated a love of commercial fiction that whisks me away on an amazing adventure.
-Which of course means I acquire and have on my list crime and psychological thrillers, historical and contemporary women’s fiction, and contemporary romance, and more!
+And since then, I’ve cultivated a love of commercial fiction that whisks me away on an amazing adventure in a face-paced read that I can’t put down.
+Which of course means I acquire and have on my list speculative fiction, historical and contemporary women’s fiction, retellings (mythic and fairy tale), and more!
+I am also proudly a part of David Baldacci’s editorial team which has been such an honor.
+Other authors I’ve had the immense pleasure of working with include Freida McFadden, Emily Hourican, Phong Nguyen, Adam Plantinga, Nicole Trope, and many more.
 What they have in common is that they make me feel ALL the feels, and between you and me, if there’s that spark of magic in the story, all the better.
 Before joining GCP, I worked at HarperCollins and Penguin Random House, both in children’s and adult publishing, and I have a Master’s in Publishing from NYU and a Bachelor’s in Literary Studies from Bard College.

 Sam Brody

-I’m a hopeless romantic, so it’s no surprise I joined the Forever team in 2019.
-However, I started my publishing career on the agency side of the industry, where I learned just how many pieces go into making a book a success.
-While assisting Forever ed-in-chief Amy Pierpont, I’ve had the privilege of working with talented authors such as Alexis Hall, Amalie Howard, Elizabeth Hoyt, Manda Collins, Miranda Liasson, Sara Richardson, and Rachel Van Dyken.
-I’m currently looking for stories in all sub-genres of romance, women’s fiction, and historical & contemporary fiction, with a particular interest in works from queer and BIPOC voices and people of underrepresented genders and faiths.
-I’m drawn to the paranormal and fantastic as well as the untold eras of history, and I have soft spot for retellings, high-concept rom-coms, and unexpected genre mash-ups.
-The best ways to sweep me off my feet are an exciting hook, heartwrenching and emotional romance, fantastic friendships, and found family.
-When not reading or editing, I can usually be found singing (and pretending) my life is a musical or practicing for my future win on The Great British Bake Off.
+I’m a hopeless romantic, so it’s no surprise I love bringing happily-ever-afters to life.
+But like any good story, it’s the journey that’s important, and my publishing path has been anything but linear: I spent over five years at literary agencies and in sales before joining Team Forever in 2019.
+Since then, I’ve had the privilege of working with New York Times bestselling and acclaimed authors such as Mia Sheridan, Manda Collins, Amalie Howard, Rachel Van Dyken, and Alexis Hall.
+My own list includes bestselling and award-winning authors such as Helena Greer, Felicia Grossman, and Adib Khorram as well as exciting debut authors like Ana Holguin and Jessica Lepe.
+I’m now on the lookout for works specifically from queer and BIPOC voices and from people of underrepresented genders and faiths.
+I’m drawn to the paranormal and fantastic as well as the untold eras of history, and I have a soft spot for retellings, high-concept rom-coms, and unexpected genre mash-ups.
+In truth, the best way to sweep me off my feet is with an exciting hook, heartwrenching and emotional romance, fantastic friendships, or found family.
+And when not reading or editing, I can usually be found singing (and pretending) my life is a musical or practicing for my future win on The Great British Bake Off.

 Sabrina Flemming